9.4 Fitting the imputation model

 Visualize the missing data pattern using md.pattern()

 , as shown in Figure 9.2.
-Each row is a block of cases with missing values on the same variables, the numbers on the left are the numbers of cases in each block, the numbers on the right are the number of variables with missing values in that block, and the numbers on the bottom are the number of cases with missing values for each variable individually.
-For example, 857 cases have no missing data, 15 cases have missing data on both waist circumference and income, the fourth block has 2 variables with missing values, and there are 123 cases with missing income.
+Each row is a block of cases with missing values on the same variables, the numbers on the left are the number of cases in each block, the numbers on the right are the number of variables with missing values in that block, and the numbers on the bottom are the number of cases with missing values for each variable individually.
+For example, 857 cases have no missing data, 15 cases have missing data on both waist circumference and income, the fourth block has two variables with missing values, and there are 123 cases with missing income.

 ## LBDGLUSI_trans smoker RIDAGEYR RIAGENDR race_eth BMXWAIST income